Declarative User Package Management in NixOS

 phase attributes.

-can be paired with a
+Finally a derivation can be paired with a

 module allowing us to hide away the above work